Skip to content

 Hint

-Appending .vbt to a Pandas object on the left will broadcast both operands with vectorbt and execute the operation with NumPy/Numba - ultimate combo 🧨
+Appending .vbt to a Pandas object on the left will broadcast both operands with VBT and execute the operation with NumPy/Numba.
+This gives you the ultimate combination of power and convenience 🧨

-In contrast to Pandas, vectorbt broadcasts rows and columns by their absolute positions, not labels.
-This broadcasting style is very similar to that of NumPy:
+In contrast to Pandas, VBT broadcasts rows and columns by their absolute positions, not by their labels.
+This broadcasting style is very similar to how NumPy handles broadcasting:

 >>> df1 = pd.DataFrame({'a': [0], 'b': [1]})